 Weak Grip

 A weak grip is the easiest grip to learn and is best for beginners.
 You should use this grip if you have small hands or if you are not strong enough to use a stronger grip.
-To use a weak grip, hold the paddle close to your hand with your thumb and first two fingers wrapped around the handle.
+To use a weak grip, hold the paddle close to your hand with your thumb and the first two fingers wrapped around the handle.
 You should also place your palm on top of the ball.

 Neutral Grip